 Legal Advice for Emancipation of Minors — 6 results

-Written by attorney Michael Bugni, over 4 years ago.
+Written by attorney Michael Bugni, almost 5 years ago.

 Minor emancipation is quite rare.
 It can be initiated (in Juvenile Court) by parent or child.
 Usually it's the child who petitions, for reasons of financial independence, or, for example,... more